navganti/notes/notes/mlTokenizers.md

 Similarly to computer vision preprocessing steps, tokenization can add padding or truncate sentences to ensure that examples are the same length and fit within model parameters.

+>[!note]
+>Different architectures will have different tokenization schemes!
+You have to ensure you use the same tokenizer during inference and training.

 ## Related

 [[mlTransformer|Transformer]]